martenframework/marten/docs/docs/getting-started/installation.md

 ### Using APT

-On Ubuntu, Debian or any other Linux distribution using the APT package manager, Crystal can be installed by runnnig the following command:
+On Ubuntu, Debian or any other Linux distribution using the APT package manager, Crystal can be installed by running the following command:

 ```bash
 curl -fsSL https://crystal-lang.org/install.sh | sudo bash